 - 1. Prepare the new battery.
-Remove 2.
-Open the battery door the protective foil to activate the battery - wait for two minutes before inserting the battery into the hearing aid.

-- completely using your fingernail.

-- 3. Remove the used battery.

-- 4. Insert the new battery with the positive side (+) facing upwards.
-Always insert the battery in the door, never directly into the hearing aid.

-- 5. Close the battery door.
+Remove the protective foil to activate the battery - wait for two minutes before inserting the batterv into the hearing aid. - Open the battery door 2 completely using your fingernail. - 3.
+Remove the used battery. - 4.
+Insert the new battery with the positive side (+) facing upwards.
+Always insert the battery in the door, never directly into the hearing aid - 5.
+Close the battery door.

-NOTE: Please observe the following:
+Please observe the following:

-- To save battery power, turn off your hearing aids when they are not in use. - At night, switch off the hearing aid and open the battery door completely to allow moisture to evaporate.
-This prolongs the hearing aid's lifespan. - If the hearing aid frequently loses connection with wireless accessories, contact your hearing care professional for a list of appropriate batteries.
+- 1. To save battery power, turn off your hearing aids when they are not in use. - 2.
+At night, switch off the hearing aid and open the battery door completely to allow moisture to evaporate.
+This prolongs the hearing aid's lifespan. - 3.
+If the hearing aid frequently loses connection with wireless accessories, contact your hearing care professional for a list of appropriate batteries.